wastingnotime/hireflow/readme.md

 # build each app
 make build

-# build update helm definitions (company has changed)
+# build update helm definitions (chart of company has changed)
 make helm-update

 # deploy them on the cluster